Planning your own funeral

 - Would you like a wake after the service?
 Or even a memorial?

-- Would you like floral tributes or charitable donations, if so, which charity?
+- Would you like floral tributes or charitable donations?
+If so, which charity?

-Make your funeral wishes known
+When planning your own funeral, make your funeral wishes known

 Not ready to purchase a prepaid funeral plan?